 In the event of the dissolution and insolvency of the AIFM, the assets managed as collective capital investments for the account of the investors shall not form part of the AIFM's insolvent estate and shall not be dissolved together with its own assets.
 The Investment Company and each sub-fund shall constitute a legally separate body of assets in favour of the investors.
-Subject to FMA approval, each such legally separate body of assets shall be transferred to a different AIFM or dissolved by way of separate satisfaction of the investors of the AIF or of an individual sub-fund, conditional upon the restructuring of the Investment Company from an externally managed assets of the AIF shall, subject to FMA approval, be transferred to another depositary or dissolved by way of separate satisfaction of the managed assets of the AIF shall, subject to FMA approval, be transferred to another depositary or dissolved by way of separate satisfaction of the investors of the AIF shall.
+Subject to FMA approval, each such legally separate body of assets shall be transferred to a different AIFM or dissolved by way of separate satisfaction of the investors of the AIF or of an individual sub-fund, conditional upon the restructuring of the Investment Company from an externally managed investment company into one that is self-managed.
+In the event of the insolvency of the Depositary, the managed assets of the AIF shall, subject to FMA approval, be transferred to another depositary or dissolved by way of separate satisfaction of the investors of the AIF.